 WOW Pro Tip: Be very careful while sitting on the long boats through the Mekong Delta and do not dip your hand in water which has snakes & other reptiles.
 Wear comfortable clothing to be able to enjoy the ride completely.

-.
-Da Nang (Golden Bridge): Stroll along the Han riverfront and you'll find spectacular bridges now span the river, and in the north of the city, the landmark new D-City is rising from the flatland.
-The city itself still has conventional sightseeing spots for travelers, a few days enjoying the city’s beaches, restaurants and the amazing nightlife.
+- Da Nang (Golden Bridge): Stroll along the Han riverfront and you'll find spectacular bridges now span the river, and in the north of the city, the landmark new D-City is rising from the flatland.
+The city itself still has conventional sightseeing spots for travelers, a few days enjoying the city’s beaches, restaurants, and amazing nightlife.
 The city's street-food scene also deserves close investigation.

-.
-Ben Thanh Market: This is the city's biggest, most authentic market.
+- Ben Thanh Market: This is the city's biggest, most authentic market.
 You can find almost anything you need here, from basic supplies to souvenirs.
-The food is outstanding and the people-watching is great even if you don't buy anything.
+The outstanding food and the people-watching are great even if you don't buy anything.
 At 06:00 PM, the doors close to this universe but then another one opens, the Ben Thanh Night Market.
 Nearby is the famous Street-food Market – with a wider array of local and fusion dishes.
 There are clubs and bars or cafes and parks – You may enjoy it all at the best of your mood and taste.

 Travel Tips for Vietnam

-1. Vietnam is home to several distinct climate patterns from north to south.
-Best weather to visit Vietnam is from November to February where the temperatures are cooler than the rest of the year.
+Vietnam is home to several distinct climate patterns from north to south.
+The best weather to visit Vietnam is from November to February when the temperatures are cooler than the rest of the year.
 Hanoi is cooler than Ho Chi Minh, where you might require a light jacket during early mornings & late nights, in the winter months.

 WOW Pro Tip: Carry a light jacket for Hanoi & around and breathable cottons for Ho Chi Minh, Mekong Delta & Cu Chi tunnels.

-3. Visa.
-Indian passport holders need a visa in order to travel to Vietnam.
-Vietnam has recently allowed e-Visa and visa-on-arrival facility for all Indian passport holders, this special and swift facility is intended to boost tourism by making procedures hassle free and simple and lucid to understand and follow.
+- Indian passport holders need a visa in order to travel to Vietnam.
+Vietnam has recently allowed e-Visa and visa-on-arrival facilities for all Indian passport holders, this special and swift facility is intended to boost tourism by making procedures hassle-free and simple, and lucid to understand and follow.

-The visa on arrival facility however is available only on entry in Vietnam by air, all other modes of entry currently do not permit visa on arrival facility, hence, in case of arrival by sea/road/rail, you need to apply for an e-visa.
+- The visa-on-arrival facility, however, is available only upon entry into Vietnam by air, all other modes of entry currently do not permit a visa-on-arrival facility, hence, in case of arrival by sea/road/rail, you need to apply for an e-visa.

-- In order to get visa on arrival at international airport of Vietnam, you must get visa approval letter from Vietnam Immigration via a travel company or your partner in Vietnam.
+- In order to get a visa on arrival at the international airport of Vietnam, you must get a visa approval letter from Vietnam Immigration via a travel company or your partner in Vietnam.

 Facts about Vietnam

-.
-Vietnam has a literacy level of 97.3% : Even though Vietnam is a very poor country, they proudly boast with a literacy rate of 97.3% for adults aged 15 - 50 years of age.
+- Vietnam has a literacy level of 97.3%: Even though Vietnam is a very poor country, they proudly boast a literacy rate of 97.3% for adults aged 15 - 50 years of age.

-Some folks love Vietnam shopping for the clothing while others love the trinkets.
+Some folks love Vietnam shopping for clothing while others love trinkets.
 Here is a taste of what to buy in Vietnam so you can get an idea of what to spend on.

-.
-Silk Clothing, Embroidery, and Fabric: One thing foreigners love about Vietnam markets is a wide variety of vibrant silk fabrics everywhere.
+- Silk Clothing, Embroidery, and Fabric: One thing foreigners love about Vietnam markets is the wide variety of vibrant silk fabrics everywhere.
 Look for scarves, pants, shirts, and dresses.

 Add on Destination

-For Vietnam, it's a country strong, alive, proud, and cheerful.
-Vietnam, is an anomaly from every perspective.
+Vietnam, it's a country strong, alive, proud, and cheerful.
+Vietnam is an anomaly from every perspective.
 One who has been there will never forget it!

-Well if all this sounds like too much of homework, then just sit back and click here.
+Well if all this sounds like too much homework, then just sit back and click here.